Mike Stuart

 Michael B. Stuart (born August 31, 1980) is an American former professional ice hockey player who last played for Lørenskog of the Norwegian Eliteserien.
-Mike is the brother of Mark Stuart and Colin Stuart, and is the son of Mayo Clinic physician Michael Stuart.
+He is the brother of Mark Stuart and Colin Stuart, and is the son of Mayo Clinic physician Michael Stuart.

 Playing career

 He was drafted by the Nashville Predators in 5th round, 137th overall in the 2000 NHL Entry Draft and played 3 games for the St. Louis Blues.